-Shana, they know who the Peanuts Gang are–or is, as the case may be– and they know who Rocky And Bullwinkle are too!
+Shana, they know who the Peanuts Gang is — and they know who Rocky And Bullwinkle are too!
 Here they are standing outside their Alma Mater, Wottsamatta U.

 Who?
 Our readers from India and Pakistan?

 No!
 Rocky and Bullwinkle!!!!!!
 (Are you sure you work here?)
 I want everybody to watch this Peanuts video called “A Book Report”.
-Schroeder (boy typing at the computer), Charlie Brown (boy making excuses not to get started), Lucy (the only girl) and her brother Linus (boy with books piled high to the ceiling) all have to write a book report for school.
+Schroeder (boy typing at the computer), Charlie Brown (boy making excuses for not getting started), Lucy (the only girl) and her brother Linus (boy with books piled high to the ceiling) all have to write a book report for school.
 They each have a different outlook on doing it which tends to reveal a remedy picture!
 My question is, what constitutional remedy are these 4 characters and why do you think so?
-This is going to be the best quiz ever!
+This is gonna be great!

 If you say so.

 Send your answers to me at LEWRA@aol.com.
-The answers will be in next month’s issue.
-Oh!
-And guess who the Homeopath in the Hot Seat is for next month?
+The answers will be in next month’s ezine.

 Let’s go on with the show!!!!!